 Major complications are uncommon (occur in less than 1% of patients), but may include bleeding or perforation of the esophagus.

-Dr Pavey performs EMR privately at Lifehouse/RPA, Macquarie University Hospital, and St George Private Hospital.
+A/Prof Pavey performs EMR privately at Lifehouse/RPA, Macquarie University Hospital, and St George Private Hospital.